curityio/freja-eid-authenticator/README.rst

         The Freja eID-specific configuration is generated dynamically based on the `configuration model defined in the Java interface <https://github.com/curityio/freja-eid-authenticator/blob/master/src/main/java/io/curity/identityserver/plugin/freja-eid/config/FrejaEidAuthenticatorPluginConfig.java>`_.

-6. Certain required and optional configuration settings may be provided.
+6. Certain required configuration settings should be provided.
 One of these required settings is the ``HTTP Client`` setting.
 This is the HTTP client that will be used to communicate with the Freja eID OAuth server.
    You need to configure a ``Client SSL Keystore`` and a ``Server Trust Store`` before you create a Http Client.

 Create Client SSL Keystore